-Amanda started volunteering for Grey Muzzle's social media team in 2014 while living in NC, inspired by her senior Chihuahua, Rudy.
-(Rudy passed away in Nov 2017, 1-month shy of his 18th birthday.
-She dedicates her work with Grey Muzzle to his memory!)
-Amanda has a degree in English with a focus in Creative Writing, and became interested in using her writing skills in the non-profit world.
-Volunteering on the grant review team for the past 3 years has also fueled that interest.
+Amanda started volunteering with Grey Muzzle in 2014 while living in NC, inspired by her senior Chihuahua, Rudy.
+Being on the grant review team fueled her interest in using her writing skills and English degree in the non-profit world, and she accepted a more permanent position in 2018.
 She is honored to be part of the Grey Muzzle team, and hopes to continue to gain experience in administration and grant writing to support this organization and non-profit organizations for years to come.

 Grey Muzzle's staff not only believe in Grey Muzzle's vision they live its mission.
 Get a glimpse into what inspires Amanda to be a change agent on behalf of senior dogs.